Ericsson/dataplanebook/_sources/intro.rst.txt

 Early on, DPDK only targeted commercial off the shelf (COTS) desktops and servers, but has since worked itself into the world of special-purpose networking ASICs.
-In such :term:`DPUs <DPU>`, the traditional `network processing unit <NPU>` (NPU) have been replaced with a general-purpose multi-core CPU complex, augmented with various networking-specific accelerators and the occasional CPU instruction set architecture (ISA) extension.
+In such :term:`DPUs <DPU>`, the traditional :term:`network processing unit <NPU>` (NPU) have been replaced with a general-purpose multi-core CPU complex, augmented with various networking-specific accelerators and the occasional CPU instruction set architecture (ISA) extension.

 .. _ODP: